Overview of Glaucoma

 podcast

-Screening for glaucoma can be done by primary physicians (more commonly an optometrist or ophthalmologist) by checking visual fields with frequency-doubling technology (FDT) perimetry and ophthalmoscopic evaluation of the optic nerve.
-FDT perimetry involves use of a desktop device that can screen for visual field abnormalities suggestive of glaucoma in 2 to 3 minutes per eye.
-Although IOP should be measured, screening based only on IOP has low sensitivity, low specificity, and low positive predictive value.
+Screening for glaucoma can be done by primary eye clinicians (more commonly an optometrist or ophthalmologist) by frequency-doubling technology (FDT) perimetry to check visual fields and ophthalmoscopic evaluation of the optic nerve.
+FDT perimetry involves use of a desktop device to rapidly (2 to 3 minutes per eye) screen for visual field abnormalities.
+Although IOP should be measured, IOP alone has low sensitivity, low specificity, and low positive predictive value as a screening tool for glaucoma.
 Patients > 40 years and those who have risk factors for open-angle or angle-closure glaucoma should receive a comprehensive eye examination every 1 to 2 years.

 Treatment of Glaucoma